 Along with the previously mentioned withdrawal symptoms, continual abuse can have extremely dire consequences, including the development of health issues such as:

 - Frequent periods of confusion

 Perhaps one of the most dangerous aspects of barbiturate addiction is the increased risk of overdose.
-It is almost too easy to unintentionally overdose on barbiturates, especially when they are mixed with depressants such as alcohol and benzodiazepines.
+It is almost too easy to unintentionally overdose, especially when they are mixed with depressants such as alcohol and benzodiazepines.

 Unlike opioids and naloxone, there is no direct antidote for a barbiturate overdose.
 Even if it is successfully treated in time to prevent it from being fatal, the individual in question will still most likely be left with debilitating, often permanent health problems afterward.